Complementarity relations for design-structured POVMs in terms of generalized entropies of order $\alpha\in(0,2)$

 Further, we recall the $7$-design with $K=24$ vertices of deformed snub cube as described in section 3 of \cite{hardin96}.
 Its faces contains $6$ squares and $32$ triangles.
 In Fig. \ref{fig2}, we plot the estimates of interest versus $\lambda$.
 The two-sided estimate (\ref{kapoche}) is better only for states of low mixedness.
-There is again a range, where LCh-estimate is relatively poor.
-On the other hand, both the LCh- and UCh-estimates are still better for pure states.
+There is again a range, where ``LCh-estimate'' is relatively poor.
+On the other hand, both the ``LCh- and UCh-estimates'' are still better for pure states.
 It is well known that bounds for pure states play an important role in deriving separability criteria and steering inequalities.
 In details, we will address this question later.
 Relative differences of two-sided estimating are no greater than $2.9$ \%.
+Similarly to Fig. \ref{fig1}, ``$L_{\alpha}$-estimate'' is far from advantage.
 By two dotted lines, we also show values of the $0.7$-entropy for two orientations of the Bloch vector.
 The first direction goes to the square core, whereas the other goes to center of of one of square edges.
 In this example, the two dotted lines are closer than in Fig. \ref{fig1}.
 All six curves tend to coincide on the right.
 Distinctions between them are less than in other examples.